surtantheta/Analyzing-Weight-Initialization-in-Neural-Networks/README.md

   <li> HeUniform: Values of the weights are sampled from a uniform distribution within [-limit, limit], where limit = sqrt(6 / fan_in) (fan_in is the number of input units in the weight tensor). </li>
   <li> Uniform(0,1): Values of the weights are sampled from a uniform distribution within [0, 1] . </li>
  </ol>

 ## Visualization
 The model is evaluated using five-fold cross-validation.
-We plot the 5 accuracies for the 7 types of initialization as mentioned before.
+We plot the accuracies of the 5 folds for the 7 types of initialization as mentioned before.

 ![image](https://user-images.githubusercontent.com/41645324/135748773-25d50951-34e6-40cb-a0a9-9be6df5c38e2.png)